pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1224-Move_VBAS_and_VMAX_into_PCDSMotorBase,_change_SmarAct_parent_class.rst

 Device Updates
 --------------
-- SmarAct: Change base class to PCDSMotorBase
-- IMS: Move VBAS and VMAX signals into PCDSMotorBase parent class
+- IMS: Move VBAS and VMAX signals into EpicsMotorInterface parent class
 - EpicsMotorInterface: Update tab_whitelist for VBAS and VMAX signals

 New Devices